 Cultural identity based on ethnicity is not necessarily exclusive.
-People may identify themselves as New Zealanders in some circumstances and as part of a particular culture - Māori, Chinese or Scottish, for example - in other circumstances.
+People may identify themselves as New Zealanders in some circumstances and as part of a particular culture (eg Māori, Chinese or Scottish) in other circumstances.
 They may also identify with more than one culture.

 The desired outcomes recognise it is important for people to feel a sense of national identity and also to be able to belong to particular social or ethnic groups.
-They recognise New Zealand as a multicultural society, while also acknowledging that Māori culture has a unique place.
+They recognise New Zealand is a multicultural society, while also acknowledging that Māori culture has a unique place.
 Under the Treaty of Waitangi, the Crown has an obligation to protect the Māori language.

-Defining a national identity is not a simple matter.
+Defining a national identity is not simple.
 New Zealand is a diverse nation, made up of many cultural groups, with many different customs and traditions.
-While people may describe themselves as "New Zealanders", how they define their "New Zealand-ness" may vary from person to person.
-For example, they might see a New Zealand identity in aspects of New Zealand history, in New Zealand achievements in sporting, artistic or other endeavours, through a sense of national characteristics or traits, or through national symbols and icons.
-Māori culture may form one aspect of national identity, since it is unique to New Zealand and is part of our identity in the outside world.
+While people may describe themselves as "New Zealanders", how they define their "New Zealand-ness" will vary from person to person.
+For example, some people might see a New Zealand identity in aspects of New Zealand history or in New Zealand achievements in sporting, artistic or other endeavours, while others might see it through a sense of national characteristics or traits, or through national symbols and icons.
+Māori culture may form one aspect of national identity, since it is both unique to New Zealand and a part of our identity in the outside world.

 Cultural identity is an important contributor to people's wellbeing.
-Identifying with a particular culture gives people feelings of belonging and security.
-It also provides people with access to social networks which provide support and shared values and aspirations.
-These can help break down barriers and build a sense of trust between people - a phenomenon sometimes referred to as social capital - although excessively strong cultural identity can also contribute to barriers between groups.
-An established cultural identity has also been linked with positive outcomes in areas such as health and education.69
+Identifying with a particular culture makes people feel they belong and gives them a sense of security.
+It also provides access to social networks, which provide support and shared values and aspirations.
+Social networks can help to break down barriers and build a sense of trust between people - a phenomenon sometimes referred to as social capital.
+However, excessively strong cultural identity can also contribute to barriers between groups.
+An established cultural identity has also been linked with positive outcomes in areas such as health and education.71